firestormforum/firestorm_react_native/README.md

 #### Environemnt variables

-We are using [react-native-config](https://github.com/luggit/react-native-config)and we need to have some environment variables.
+We are using [react-native-config](https://github.com/luggit/react-native-config) and we need to have some environment variables.

-If you are using [firestorm_elixir](https://github.com/dailydrip/firestorm_elixir),you should set it in the `BACKEND` variable, set it as `elixir`.
+If you are using [firestorm_elixir](https://github.com/dailydrip/firestorm_elixir),y ou should set it in the `BACKEND` variable, set it as `elixir`.

 If you are using [firestorm_typescript](https://github.com/dailydrip/firestorm_typescript), you should set it in the `BACKEND` variable, set is as JS.